-This paper solves the open question of finding a 'quantificationally strong' variant of APAL and GAL that is recursively axiomatizable.
-Here, by 'quantificationally strong' version we mean a language that allows quantification over all the public announcements (or group knowledge announcements in the case of GAL) that are expressible by $\Box$ -free formulas (and [G]-free formulas in the case of GAL) in the given language.
-Our system APALM is inspired by our analysis of Kuijer's counterexample [24], which lead us to add to APAL a 'memory' of the initial situation.
+This paper solves the open question of finding a strong variant of APAL and GAL that is recursively axiomatizable.
+Our system APALM is inspired by our analysis of Kuijer's counterexample [23], which lead us to add to APAL a 'memory' of the initial situation.
 We then used similar methods to obtain a recursive axiomatization for the memory-enhanced variant GALM of GAL.
 The soundness and completeness proofs crucially rely on a Subset Space-like semantics and on the equivalence between the effort modality and the arbitrary announcement modality (and on the equivalence between their [G] counterparts), thus revealing the strong link between these two formalisms.

-We note again that the problems with finding a recursive axiomatization apply to many other variants of APAL and GAL.
-To the best of our knowledge, there is no complete axiomatization for Coalition Announcement Logic (CAL) introduced in [2], though an extension of it (subsuming both GAL and CAL) was completely axiomatized in [22] using infinitary rules.
-But no recursive axiomatization is known for GAL, CAL, or any of their extensions [2, 33, 3, 4].
+We just want to note again that the problems with finding a recursive axiomatization apply to many other variants of APAL and GAL.
+As far as we know, there is no complete axiomatization for Coalition Announcement Logic (CAL) introduced in [2], though an extension of it (subsuming both GAL and CAL) was completely axiomatized in [21] using infinitary rules.
+But no recursive axiomatization is known for GAL, CAL, or any of their extensions [2,32,3,4].
 In contrast, in this paper we showed that the memory-enhanced version of CAL is embeddable in the (recursively axiomatized) GALM.
 We believe that our methods could also be used to provide a direct recursive axiomatization of CALM (the memory-enhanced variant of CAL), but we leave this for future work.
 Another open question is to elucidate whether GALM and CALM are equally expressive.
 In the memory-free case, [19] provided a counterexample: there exists a property expressible in GAL that is not expressible in CAL.
 Is that still the case for the memory-enhanced versions?
 We leave this problem for future research as well.

 A further comment is on the connection of our logic with the yesterday operator.
 The limited form of memory provided by APALM is in fact enough to 'simulate' the yesterday operator $Y\varphi$ on any given model, by using context-dependent formulas.
-For instance, the dialogue in Cheryl's birthday puzzle (Albert: "I don't know when Cheryl's birthday is, but I know that Bernard doesn't know it either"; Bernard: "At first I didn't know when Cheryl's birthday is, but I know now"; Albert: "Now I also know"), can be simulated by the following sequence of announcements: first, the formula $0 \wedge \neg K_a c \wedge K_a \neg K_b c$ is announced (where 0 marks the fact that this is the first announcement), then $(\neg K_b c)^0 \wedge K_b c$ is announced.
+For instance, the dialogue in Cheryl's birthday puzzle (Albert: "I don't know when Cheryl's birthday is, but I know that Bernard doesn't know it either"; Bernard: "At first I didn't know when Cheryl's birthday is, but I know now"; Albert: "Now I also know"), can be simulated by the following sequence of announcements22: first, the formula $0 \land \neg K_a c \land K_a \neg K_b c$ is announced (where 0 marks the fact that this is the first announcement), then $(\neg K_b c)^0 \land K_b c$ is announced, and finally $K_a c$ is announced.